hVHDL/hVHDL/docs/source/Automatic code timing with handshake interface.rst

 Backpressure instead of timing
 ------------------------------

 The huge benefit of using the concept of backpressure, or handshake is that the code it self manages timing relation between  modules.
-This also makes writing tests exceptionally simple.
+This is absolutely mandatory to allow for the code to be changed later.
+The is_ready function also makes writing tests exceptionally simple.

 Adding backpressure to pipelined function
 -----------------------------------------